As explained in previous articles, the software commonly used by K40 laser cutter users is quite limited and does not allow to manage the laser power.

 In general for a K40, you can work on X=300mm and Y=210mm

-Then click on “Next”
+Enter those values, then click on “Next”

 You must then choose the original position for your machine.